Exploring the Hidden Burden of Firearm Injuries

 It’s estimated that firearm injuries affect three times as many people per year as firearm deaths do, but nobody knows the numbers for sure.
 While the Centers for Disease Control began tracking firearm deaths in 1979, it only began collecting information on firearm injuries more recently, in 2000.
 And even 19 years later, the CDC considers its own data unreliable.

 Several factors limit the reliability of this data.
-First, the CDC injury data collects its information from a representative sample of 100 hospitals across the United States, but only 66 of these hospitals contribute firearm injury data — a pretty small sample size.
+First, the CDC injury data collects its information from a representative sample of 100 hospitals across the United States, but only 66 of these hospitals contribute firearm injury data — a fairly small sample size.
 And while the prevalence of most types of injuries varies little by location, firearm injuries tend to be concentrated in certain areas (depending on violent crime rates, for instance), which further limits the reliability of the CDC’s sample.

 Murky long-term outcomes